How can I adjust my diet to reduce my risk of stroke?

-- Choose foods low in fat, saturated fat and cholesterol.
+- Choose foods low in saturated fat and cholesterol.

 - Choose foods with moderate amounts of added sugar.

-- Choose foods with moderate amounts of salt and sodium.
+- Choose foods with moderate amounts of salt (sodium).

 Practical tips for getting started on a healthier diet and lifestyle:

 - Be realistic: Make one or two small changes every month and stick to them, such as including a fruit and/or vegetable with each meal.